 How To Apply

 - Declare your major and obtain an advisor in your major department.
 You can declare your major online or visit Academic Advising in Duke 108 if you need assistance.

 - Successfully complete all requirements for admission, as listed above.

-- Complete and submit your Application for Admission to Teacher Education online.
+- Submit your Application for Admission to Teacher Education.